 "Greetings, sister," Ralof said with warm smile.
-The woman turned to face them.
-Archer noted the similarities between her and Ralof: both shared natural blond hair and blue eyes.
-She started when she suddenly noticed the Stormcloak's presence beside her, but her face lit up in recognition moments later.
+The blonde woman turned to face them.
+Her blue eyes widened, and she started suddenly when she noticed the Stormcloak's presence beside her, but her face lit up in recognition moments later.

 "Ralof!
 Dearest brother, it's you!" she rejoiced, throwing her arms around him in an embrace.